aplteam/Tatin/docs/TatinForContributors.md

    #.Tatin.TestCases.RunTests
    ```

-   This changes the current directory, establishes all required references, instantiates the `Tester2` class under the name `T` before finally calling the `Run` function from an instance of the `Tester2` class; this will run all test cases, including those that communicate with the Tatin test server and the principal Tatin server available at <https://tatin.dev>
+   This changes the current directory, establishes all required references, instantiates the `Tester2` class under the name `T` before finally calling the `T.Run` function; this will run all test cases, including those that communicate with the Tatin test server and the principal Tatin server available at <https://tatin.dev>

 A> ### On test cases
 A>